gopi-erabati/100-days-of-code-python/log.md

 **Today's Progress**: Mersenne Twister is a general-purpose pseudorandom number generator (PRNG) developed in 1997.

-From a random see, we multiply by itself and select the half of the result as the next seed. pseudo random gen repeats itself after a period.
+From a random seed, we multiply by itself and select the half of the result as the next seed. pseudo random gen repeats itself after a period.
 For a 2 digit seed it can generate 100 samples, for 3 digit it can generate 1000 samples and so on.
 So as processing of computers increases we need to